-The manufacturer of your MINI recommends that you do not swap the front wheels with the rear wheels.
+The manufacturer of your MINI recommends that you do not swap the front wheels with the rear wheels as this may impair the handling of your MINI.

 SNOW CHAINS

 Only certain types of fine-link snow chains have been tested by the manufacturer of your MINI, classified as road-safe and recommended.
 Contact your MINI Dealer for more details.